alexpdp7/alexpdp7/PERSONAL_INFRA.md

 I use:

 * Proxmox, as it provides LXC containers (and VMs if needed) and ZFS storage.
 I like ZFS for its protection about bitrot, and because send/recv and snapshots are great for backups
-* CentOS 7/CentOS 8, due to the long life cycle and stability.
-Due to the CentOS 8 life cycle changes, I will probably have to switch those systems to Stream, another RHEL clone, free RHEL or a completely different system.
+* EL7/EL8, due to the long life cycle and stability.
+Due to the CentOS 8 life cycle changes, I'm switching CentOS 8 hosts to Rocky Linux, while CentOS 7 remains.
 * Rocky Linux for my server Raspberry.
 * LibreElec for my mediacenter Raspberry.
 Common distros are not an option, as they don't support hardware video acceleration.
 LibreElec sets up everything I need with minimal fuss, so while it's the system that doesn't use configuration management, it works fine.

 ### Software updates

-I use `yum-cron` on CentOS 7, `dnf-automatic` on CentOS 8 and `unattended-upgrades` on Debian/Ubuntu so updates are automatically installed.
+I use `yum-cron` on EL7, `dnf-automatic` on EL8 and `unattended-upgrades` on Debian/Ubuntu so updates are automatically installed.

 `ragent` monitors when systems need a reboot and warns me through Nagios.